Mainland High School: Daytona High School

 In 1926, the school was moved to a new campus on Third Avenue.
 It had an initial enrollment of 400 students, but quickly expanded to near capacity.
 It is at this time that the mascot was changed to the Buccaneer and the school colors were changed to Blue and Gold.
 In 1946 the name was changed to the current school name.
 This campus lasted until 1962.

 Mainland High School

-In 1962, the school was moved yet again to the current property of the school at the intersection of International Speedway Boulevard. and Clyde Morris Boulevard.
-Unlike the previous centralized designs, this school was spread out into long buildings in a row, with open hallways.
+In 1962, the school was moved to the current property of the school at the intersection of International Speedway Boulevard and Clyde Morris Boulevard.
+Unlike the previous centralized designs, this school was spread out into a row of long buildings with open hallways.
 This design was used to increase natural air flow from the ocean, as the school did not have air conditioning until the 1980s.

 Some of the buildings were later expanded, and a few new buildings were added to accommodate for technology and demand for more classes.
 Portables were added behind the school to meet the demand for more classrooms.
-This school was in use until 2010.
+This layout was in use until 2010.